 W4 Narrow Mastic Sealing Strip

 The W4 19mm sealing strip is ideal for caravan use and comes in a 5-metre reel.
-It has been designed for the sealing and re-bedding of awning rails, window surrounds, overlap joints, roof lights, vents and most external trims on your caravan or motorhome so this is a very versatile piece of kit.
+It has been designed for the sealing and re-bedding of awning rails, window surrounds, overlap joints, roof lights, vents and most external trims on your caravan or motorhome.

-Introducing a versatile bedding sealant that is suitable for a wide variety of joints found in caravan construction.
+This versatile bedding sealant is suitable for a wide variety of joints found in caravan construction.

 When applied to your problem area, It does not form a skin, but after a few days, the surface will become dry.